Nosto/wiki-docs/implementing-nosto/implement-search/features/hybrid-vector-search.md

 `searchType` contains the type of search logic being used:
 * `keyword` indicates normal keyword search.
-* `vector` indicates Hybrid Search.
+* `vector` indicates Hybrid Vector Search.

-This information can be optionally used in the search result page to convey whether these results are precise (keyword search) or conceptually related (Hybrid Search).
+This information can be optionally used in the search result page to convey whether these results are precise (keyword search) or conceptually related (Hybrid Vector Search).
-Hybrid Search results can be more general than keyword search results - communicating with the user helps with setting expectations.
+Hybrid Vector Search results can be more general than keyword search results - communicating with the user helps with setting expectations.

 ## Limitations

-When Hybrid Search engages, features of Nosto search work as normal with one major caveat:
+When Hybrid Vector Search engages, features of Nosto search work as normal with one major caveat:
 Only the **1000 most relevant results** are accessible via pagination and covered by facets and sorting.
-Depending on the strictness of the relevance threshold defined in the Hybrid Search settings, fewer results could be available.
+Depending on the strictness of the relevance threshold defined in the Hybrid Vector Search settings, fewer results could be available.

-This cutoff is based purely on Hybrid Search relevance and does not take pinning or promote/demote rules into account.
+This cutoff is based purely on Hybrid Vector Search relevance and does not take pinning or promote/demote rules into account.